ArnaudBuchholz/ArnaudBuchholz.github.io/blog/post/Improving maintainability.md

 ## Never use more than 3 parameters

-When the call implies more than 3 parameters, it quickly becomes unreadabme.
+When the call implies more than 3 parameters, it quickly becomes unreadabml.

 For instance:

-function  ()
+function log (level, message, details, medium) {
+    /* ... */
+}

+there are several ways to tackle this example :
+=> Create specialized method with one of the parameter

+group less used parameters in an object parameter

+log.error (message, details, medium)

+log.info

 If the method really needs more than 3 parameters, an object parameter is introduced.
 This way, the values are documented.